holgerd77/django-public-project/docs/administration.rst

 .. image:: images/screenshots/v06/admin_user_form.png

-If you leave the ``Receive new comment emails`` checkbox the user will get emails on new comments and will be able to publish them.
+If you leave the ``Receive new comment emails`` checkbox checked the user will get emails on new comments and will be able to publish them.
 After clicking ``save`` be sure to activate ``Staff status`` on the following ``Change User`` form so that the user is able to log into the ``admin``.